pcaversaccio/xdeployer/README.md

   - `autobahn`
   - `fuse`
   - `cronos`
+  - `evmosMain`
+  - `bobaMain`

 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
 In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.
+Eventually, whilst this plugin supports Optimism Kovan and Optimism Goerli via `optimismTestnet`, it will output the resulting block explorer links in the terminal of Optimism Goerli, as Optimism Kovan is deprecated (you can read the announcement [here](https://dev.optimism.io/kovan-to-goerli)).

 ### Local Deployment